zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 # use Async within useEffect hook

 As the Async function will return a function(Promise), which will be regarded as a CLEANUP function of the Effect. will cause Error.

+# use Async

+Notice those 3 console.logs in the useEffect hook, try to study the order carefully. which line will be executed first and which is later.